 - Marketing campaign engagement

-At this stage it is important to understand the any data gaps along with gaps in the systems themselves.
+At this stage it is important to understand if there are any data gaps along with gaps in the systems themselves.
 From here you can start planning what an ideal data model looks like and what tools might be necessary to fill the system gaps.
-These system tools range from a customer data platform, mobile analytics platforms, customer delivery platforms and attribution tracking.
+These system tools range from a customer data platform, mobile analytics platforms, customer delivery platforms, attribution tracking and more.
 Work with your data governance lead to build out your ideal model and tracking plan.

-Companies with extremely strong omni-channel customer engagement retain on average 89% of their customers, compared to 33 percent for companies with weak omni-channel customer engagement.
-(Aberdeen Group) It's not difficult to derive actionable insights customer data and analytics, but it does require careful planning and a small arsenal of 3rd party tools.
+Companies with extremely strong omnichannel customer engagement retain on average 89% of their customers, compared to 33 percent for companies with weak omnichannel customer engagement.
+(Aberdeen Group) It's not difficult to derive actionable insights from customer data and analytics, but it does require careful planning and a small arsenal of 3rd party tools.
 But this type of granularity is required to understand the intersection between marketing communications, online channels, and physical stores.
-With these insights so many aspects of your customer engagement strategy can be optimized and automated for a full 360 degree view of your customer.
+With these insights, so many aspects of your customer engagement strategy can be optimized and automated for a full 360 degree view of your customer.